Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 Challenge 2

-1. Convert the structure from pervious challenge to a cell array and name it myImageCell.
+1. Convert the structure from previous challenge to a cell array and name it myImageCell.
 2. Display the 2-D image located at (: , : ,1) in Img field and change the colormap to gray
 3. Calculate mean image using cellfun
 4. Add the mean image to myImageCell